on the cheap and sleazy side (www.cheapandsleazy.net)

 And don't forget to look at the ads in the back of those old back issues of the JCR.
 There was a company that does transcription work over the internet, and they prefer to have students (180 and up for steno, 70 and up for regular keyboard) work for them ... you can find them here:

 There are a lot of ads for books that may be of use in your career, if you could find them today.
 For instance, one ad offers a book for $20 that shows how the author went from 225 to 260 in a few months, using her practice method.

-Of course, I don't know how successful her customers were, but that ad ran for years!
+I don't know, of course, how successful her customers were, but the ad ran for *years*.